eduardboghian/RemoteHealthcareApp/README.md

 # Live Chat with socket.io

-# Twillio implementation for vVideo calls
+# Twilio implementation for Video calls

 # Authentication system with JWT